 If you are having trouble viewing a video on my site or any other here are some Video Tips From YouTube that might be helpful.

-If those tips don’t seem to help I have listed my computer tips below to help solve the video or sound issues you may be experiencing.
+I have listed my computer tips below to help solve the video or sound issues you may be experiencing.
 The first thing you should always try is shutting down and restarting your computer.
-If the problem persists then try the steps below.
-Please try them in the order they are listed.
+If the problem persists then try the steps below in the order they are listed.

 1. If you can see that a video is supposed to be on the web page but can’t view the video then try reloading or refreshing the page.